 How much would I have to pay back to a rental agreement?

-You’re guaranteeing the full amount for the length of the agreement the tenant is signing for.
 Tenants often sign up for six to 12 months on a new agreement.
-After this time there will be rolling notice period, which can vary.
+After this time there is a rolling notice period, which varies.

 Who can be a guarantor for renting?

-For many people this is a friend or family member who:
+Many people ask a friend or family member who:

 • Is a UK resident

-• Doesn’t have a bad credit history – credit checks will be run by the landlord or letting agent.
+• Credit checks are run by the landlord or letting agent

 signpost iconAre you looking for help with dealing with rent arrears?

-I need a guarantor for renting but can’t find one.
+I need a guarantor for renting.
 What can I do?

 Students should check the support available from their college or university.